 On Saturday 26 September 2015, Transition Heathrow held their Harvest Festival.
 Heathrow Orchard Walks walked on this day.
 We walked from Sipson to Harlington and visited an overgrown Orchard.
 We foraged for fruit for the Harvest Festival, traversing near by fields and observed land, which was occupied by in former airport expansion protest (2009-10).
 We will returned to Transition Heathrow to cook our foraged fruit.

 We toured Transition Heathrow’s dwelling in the squatted Market Garden at Sipson.
 We walked from Sipson to Harmondsworth observing the contested land.
 While we walked we measured and recorded ancient trees rooted to the land and noted land where new trees could be planted.
 In Harmondsworth Church Graveyard, we observed the grave of Richard and Ann Cox, (the Cox’s Orange Pippin Growers).
 We visited the Harmondsworth Barn on its last open day of the year.
 We walked on Harmondsworth Moor.
 The Moor acts as a vital and much needed green lung for London and the immediate surrounding area.
 We searched for any remaining tree fruits lingering at the end of the harvesting season.
 We collected fruits from trees growing in the public realm.
 We marveled at the wonders of biodiversity currently occupying the space and experienced the land as it sits in suspended limbo waiting for government to announce decisions on airport expansion.
-Can the government leave the land alone and as it is, or are they wreckless?

 Future HOW – Heathrow Orchard Walks events will take place in 2016.
 Dates and routes will be announced nearer the time.
 Please sign up to the email list if you are interested in participating.